 When participants join TEAM CHALLENGE, they commit to many months of training and fundraising before completing a half marathon.
 They are not only motivated by their own personal fitness goals, but are truly inspired by the bravery and fortitude of each Honoree.

 I am a very gregarious and quite boisterous young man.
-I currently have aspirations to be a Rock Star!!
-My favorite color is purple.
-I love music, dance, Lego's and Wii.
+I currently have aspirations to be a Chef!!
+My favorite color is green.
+I love music, dance, Lego’s and Wii.
 Most who meet me now, would never know that I have a disease or of my past struggles.

 I was about 3 yrs. old when my mom started to notice that something was just “not right” with my digestive system.
 I would get horrible stomach aches, headaches and diarrhea with lots of acid, sometimes the acid was so bad that my bum would burn.
 About the time that I turned 5, it was getting really bad.
 I was going to the bathroom up to 13 times a day, with lots of blood.
 The urgency was often so bad, that I just couldn’t make it to the bathroom quickly enough.
 I had lots of accidents and I learned (became a pro) to go on the side of the road.
-Kids were really mean and some adults too, whenever I had an accident.
+Kids were really mean and some adults too, whenever I had an accident on myself.
 Calling me poopie-pants and stinky.
 I was often sad and had a hard time making friends.
 I became very thin and anemic from all the bathroom trips and blood loss.
 But, still no reason for it….
-When my mom took me to see my GI doctor, and we finally had some answers.
+When my mom took me to see Dr. Best (RMPGI) he ordered an upper and lower GI, and we finally had some answers.
 Whew!
 We were glad to have a name to all my problems.
 I was put on Remicaid, Steroids and some other maintenance drugs that started to make me feel better.
 My body rejected Remicaid about 6 months after I was on it and I started to get sick again…back in the hospital I went.
 I got really sick and had to have a PIC line.
 We decided to try Humeria.
 Ouch!!
 This one hurt a lot and I had trouble not crying when the nurses would give it to me.
 Again, my body decided to not like the medicine I was being given.
 Hospital here I come.
 I had to stay this time for almost 5 weeks!!
 I got another PIC line and they decided to try Remicaid again.
 Gulp!
 I sure hope it works this time… Luckily, this time it worked!!
-I have infusements every 4 weeks and have been getting to experience remission for 1 yr. now.
+I have infusements every 4 weeks and have been getting to experience remission.

 We were first introduced to CCFA through my Auntie Jen and her friend (now mine too) Emily.
 We signed up to do a walk around the zoo with people that either had my disease or knew what I was going through.
 Now for a team name…I got it!!
 Liam’s Leaky Cheeks.
-We have done the walk three years in a row.
+We have done the walk four years in a row.
 My mom also heard of this cool camp, Camp Oasis that I could go to for a week with kids just like me!!
 Huh?!
 You mean that other kids have this disease too?
 I was happy to know that I wasn’t the only one.
 The first year for camp I was too young and the second year I was too sick.
 But, I was finally able to experience awesomeness at Camp Oasis in 2012.
 I loved making new friends and getting to rock climb, ride horses, archery and to win a dance contest.
-This summer my mom heard of Team Challenge and immediately wanted to join.
+Last summer my mom heard of Team Challenge and immediately wanted to join.
 This was another way for her to raise money and get the word out about my disease… and, she got to go to Vegas.
 This was my mom’s first half marathon, 13.1 miles.
+Since then, she has also completed 13.1 miles in Nashville.
 My mom is pretty awesome.
-I like her medal.
+I like her medals.
 She helped to raise tons of money to help send kids to camp, keep research going and to assist people who may not have the money to get the medicine that they need.